NEW LOCATION for 2022!

 Join the Audubon society to search high and low for life-like wooden bird models.
 Learn skills to help identify birds that you can see right here in North Central Washington.

 The Columbia river is the lifeline for plateau tribes.
 Before the advent of cars and roads, rivers provided easy and swift transportation.
 Learn about traditional canoe building and heritage from an expert.

-Registration for new and returning teachers will open on August 1st.
-Early bird registration (for teachers who provided signed photo release forms for their whole class or completed the post-festival event evaluation in 2019) will open on July 25th.
+Registration for new and returning teachers will open at 8am on Wednesday, August 17th.
+Early bird registration (for teachers who provided signed photo release forms for their whole class or completed the post-festival event evaluation in 2019) will open at 8am on Monday, August 15th.
 If you would like to know if you qualify for early bird registration, please contact our Education Coordinator.

 Salmon Fest Curriculum

 Post Event Evaluation Form

 After the festival, teachers are asked to complete the Post Event Evaluation Form to provide feedback on their Salmon Fest experience.
 The survey will be made available for several weeks following each event.